If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 Most people believe that they had paid the charge but there are a number of common errors which include:

-- Paying for the incorrect vehicle registration mark.
-As you may have discovered you need to pay the charge for the vehicle registration mark that is held by the DVLA/DVANI and shown on your vehicle
+- Paying for the incorrect number plate.
+As you may have discovered you need to pay the charge for the number plate that is held by the DVLA/DVA and shown on your vehicle

 - The number 0 (zero) is often confused with the alpha character O (Oscar) and the number 1 (one) is often confused with the alpha character I (Indigo)